-This focus on later intervention has significant costs and has in part been driven by cut backs to non-statutory services, which have driven additional need for statutory services to deliver crisis interventions to protect children.
-There is evidence to suggest that local authorities which have seen the biggest reductions in broader children's services have tended to see more children entering care, as well as more children being formally identified as in need.
-There is evidence to suggest that local authorities which have seen the biggest reductions in broader children's services have tended to see more children entering care, as well as more children being formally identified as in need.
-There is evidence to suggest that local authorities which have seen the biggest reductions in broader children's services have tended to see more children entering care, as well as more children being formally identified as in need.
-There is evidence to suggest that local authorities which have seen the biggest reductions in broader children's services have tended to see more children entering care, as well as more children being formally identified as in need.
+This focus on later intervention has significant costs, and has in part been driven by cutbacks to non-statutory services, which have driven additional need for statutory services to deliver crisis interventions to protect children.
+Fhere is evidence to suggest that local authorities which have seen the biggest reductions in broader children's services have tended to see more children entering care, as well as more children being formally identified as in need.
+Figure 197,98 Given the rising costs of children's social care, some councils are concerned about having to further cut back on other services to meet these statutory services.

-A review of the wider evidence base highlights the following ways in which facing hardship can increase the likelihood of needing support from children's social services, many of these channels are reflected in the research carried out for this project:
+A review of the wider evidence base highlights the following ways in which facing hardship can increase the likelihood of needing support from children's social services; many of these channels are reflected in the research carried out for this project:

-- Through reducing the resources available to parents to ensure their child's health and development.100 - Through increased likelihood of living in poor quality or insecure housing. - Through driving mental health problems and feelings of shame and stigma. - Through increasing the likelihood of turning to coping mechanisms which can impact on health - such as substance abuse. - Through increasing feelings of social inequality.104 spending/#:~:text=Local%20authorities%20in%20England%20spent,decline%20and%20then%20steady%20growth.&text=Find%20out%20more%20about%20the%20report%20from%20The%20Children's%20Charities%20Coalition
+Through reducing the resources available to parents to ensure their child's health and development.

+- Through increased likelihood of living in poor quality or insecure housing. - Through driving mental health problems and feelings of shame and stigma. - Through increasing the likelihood of turning to coping mechanisms which can impact on health - such as substance abuse. - Through increasing feelings of social inequality. - Through increasing likelihood of living in deprived areas with less social infrastructure.